-These skills are not a rigid standard but rather a guideline, and are compatible with the European Universities Association's Salzburg principles,1 endorsed by a Higher Education Authority (HEA) forum in March 2006.2 The Salzburg principles recognise that advancement of knowledge through original research is the core component of PhD education, but PhD education must also facilitate additional skills development opportunities, which must reflect student and discipline needs.
-Ireland's National Framework for Doctoral Education3 equally acknowledges that the skills developed through doctoral education should "relate both to the research process itself and to broader professional training and development".
-In Europe and beyond these ongoing developments in doctoral education have resulted in the establishment of more structured PhD offerings, which are tailored to help graduate researchers make the most of opportunities presented from a wide range of career opportunities.
-For more information on DCU's structured PhD offerings (structured pathways) refer to guide section 8.1.2.
+The above skills are not a rigid standard but rather a guideline, and are compatible with the European Universities Association's Salzburg Principles3 endorsed by a Higher Education Authority (HEA) forum in March 20064.
+The Salzburg principles recognise that the advancement of knowledge through original research is the core component of PhD education, but PhD education must also facilitate additional skills development opportunities, which must reflect student and discipline needs.
+Ireland's National Framework for Doctoral Education5 equally acknowledges that the skills developed through doctoral education should 'relate both to the research process itself and to broader professional training and development'.
+In Europe and beyond, these ongoing developments in doctoral education have resulted in the establishment of more structured PhD offerings, which are tailored to help graduate researchers make the most of opportunities presented from a wide range of career opportunities.
+For more information on DCU's structured PhD offerings (structured/doctoral pathways) refer to guide Section 8.1.2.